 Political control: Utah is deeply conservative and the Legislature is controlled by a Republican supermajority.

-Effect of Supreme Court ruling: The trigger law banning nearly all abortions became enforceable Friday evening, after the legislative general counsel certified the Supreme Court ruling to lawmakers.
+Effect of Supreme Court ruling: The trigger law banning nearly all abortions became enforceable the evening of the Supreme Court ruling, after the legislative general counsel certified the ruling to lawmakers.
 It does have narrow exceptions for rape and incest if those crimes are reported to law enforcement, and for serious risk to the life or health of the mother, as well as confirmed lethal birth defects.
+The Planned Parenthood Association of Utah subsequently filed a lawsuit in state court arguing it violated the Utah Constitution.
+Meanwhile, legal challenges blocking the 18-week law based on Roe v.
+Wade were dismissed.
+That law took effect while courts weigh state constitutional challenges to its trigger law.

-What’s next: Utah law makes performing an abortion a felony punishable by up to 15 years in prison and a $10,000 fine.
-While it’s aimed primarily at providers, lawmakers have acknowledged that a woman who self-administers an abortion, including through medication, could potentially face charges.
+What’s next: A judge on July 11 put Utah’s trigger law banning most abortions on hold until Planned Parenthood’s lawsuit is decided.
+If it takes effect, performing an abortion would be a felony punishable by up to 15 years in prison and a $10,000 fine.
+While the law is aimed primarily at providers, lawmakers have acknowledged that a woman who self-administers an abortion, including through medication, could face charges.

 Political control: The Vermont Legislature is controlled by Democrats, but Republican Gov. Phil Scott is a firm supporter of abortion rights.